Resources for Educators

 Petit Pierre and the Floating Marsh was created through a partnership with Audubon Nature Institute and the New Orleans Pelicans.
 With this heartwarming story about a pelican and his wetland friends, Audubon and the Pelicans hope to encourage reading.
 Proceeds from Petit Pierre and the Floating Marsh support wetland education initiatives.

-Download Teacher Guide and Activity Pages
+Download Teacher Guide and Activity Pages:

 Activity Backpacks